 What extracurricular activities did you undertake at university and what transferable skills did you develop through these?

 I did things I enjoyed.
 I worked in senior positions on both the Law Society Comittee and the OpenMinds volunteering project.
 I worked on Kids Camp and as a Head STYC in freshers week.
 I also took advantage of the internships and worked at the City of York Council over the summer of second year.
 These helped to develop my skills of leadership, teamwork, adaptability, communication and delivering at pace which are vital in my line of work.

 What would you like to do next with your career?

-As we change jobs every 3-4 years, there are endless possibilities for my career at the FCO.
+As we change jobs every 3-4 years, there are endless possibilities for my career at the FCDO.
 I'm really excited about what it will bring both professionally and personally.
 I can't wait to be posted abroad and represent my country.
-My ultimate goal would be to be an Ambassador, but that's a long way off!
+My ultimate goal would be to be an Ambassador or High Commissioner, but that's a long way off!